|Nutrition Facts (per serving)|

 Other Decorating Ideas:

 Decorate the Oreo balls for different occasions by sprinkling on different colored sprinkles before the chocolate has hardened.
-Or, use different colored chocolate wafers to coat the Oreo balls, such as green, purple, blue, or orange for Halloween.
+Or, use different colored candy melts to coat the Oreo balls, such as green, purple, blue, or orange for Halloween.

 How to Store Oreo Balls